egze/mix_docker_boilerplate/SETUP.md

 # Mix Project Docker Boilerplate

-This is a collection of docker related files to start a new mix porject fully in container.
+This is a collection of docker related files to start a new mix project in a docker container.
 It includes elixir, erlang and alpine linux.

 See `docker/dev/Dockerfile` for current versions of elixir, erlang and alpine and adapt them as needed.